On the rate of convergence to stationarity of the M/M/N queue in the Halfin-Whitt regime: Main results

-The parabolic cylinder functions arise in several contexts associated with the limits of queueing models, such as the Ornstein-Uhlenbeck limit of the appropriately scaled infinite server queue \cite{I.65} and various limits associated with the Erlang loss model \cite{XK.93}.
-We note that the parabolic cylinder functions have been studied as the limits of certain polynomials under the H-W scaling, using tools from the theory of differential equations \cite{D.07},\cite{D.08},\cite{D.01},\cite{BW.94}.
+The parabolic cylinder functions arise in several contexts associated with the limits of queueing models, such as the Ornstein--Uhlenbeck limit of the appropriately scaled infinite-server queue~\cite{I65} and various limits associated with the Erlang loss model~\cite{XK93}.
+We note that the parabolic cylinder functions have been studied as the limits of certain polynomials under the HW scaling, using tools from the theory of differential equations \cite {D07,D08,D01,BW94}.